teslamotors/fleet-telemetry/README.md

 >NOTE: To add a new dispatcher, please provide integration tests and updated documentation.
 To serialize dispatcher data as json instead of protobufs, add a config `transmit_decoded_records` and set value to `true` as shown [here](config/test_configs_test.go#L104)

 ## Metrics
-Prometheus or a StatsD interface supporting data store for metrics.
-This is required for monitoring your applications.
+Configure and use Prometheus or a StatsD-interface supporting data store for metrics.

 ## Protos
 Data is encapsulated into protobuf messages of different types.
-We do not recommend making changes, but if you need to recompile them you can always do so with:
+Protos can be recompiled via:

   1. Install protoc, currently on version 4.25.1: https://grpc.io/docs/protoc-installation/
   2. Install protoc-gen-go: `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.28`